Merrik115/CSE-212-Final-Tutorial/1-stacks.md

 A stack, as a data structure, is called "Last In, First Out", which, as the name suggests, is how things are added and removed.
 If you need to visualize it, you can think of a stack of plates.
 When you wash a plate you normally place it on top of the stack.
 Then, when you need to use a plate, you also take it from the top of the stack.
 The bottom plate is the last one used.

-## Why use a Stack?

-Stack data structures are most useful when the order is important.
-For example, a stack can be used to see if all the parentheses in a math problem are closed.
-A stack can also be used when you want a given sequence to return in reverse order.

-A Benefit to using a stack is that all of the standard stack operations run at O(1).

 ## How to use a Stack

 A stack has two main operations: `push` and `pop`. `push` adds the item to the top, also known as the back, of the stack. `pop` removes an item and returns it from the back of the stack.